matvign/batchrenamer/docs/documentation.md

 If there are special characters in your file, surround the path in quotes.
 See examples for more information.

-Because some arguments take at *least n* arguments, place the path argument before optional arguments.
-See **section 1.3** for examples.

 ## 1.2 Optional arguments:
 ```